Barking owl: Voice

 Most people hear the barking owl rather than see it as it has a loud and explosive voice.
 The main territorial vocalisation is in the form of a double 'hoot', similar in pattern to the other Australian hawk owls.
-It sounds like a double dog bark that so closely resembles a small dog that it is difficult to tell the difference.
+It sounds like a double dog bark, so closely resembling a small dog that it is difficult to tell the difference.
 The barking owl name is derived from these calls.
 Males 'bark' at a lower pitch than females, particularly when a pair perform the barking calls together.
 Barking calls can be varied in pitch and intensity depending on the purpose of the call.
 Loud barks are given as territorial calls and can be used in confrontations between pairs in adjacent territories.
 Lower pitched softer barks are often used around the nest or roost areas by the male to call the female for a meal.

 Barking owls also have a range of other vocalisations.
 These might be described as growls, howls or screams and bleating and twittering.
 Growls and howls are part of a continuum of calls relating to threats, particularly during nesting.
 The level of the threat, typically determines the level of the call, with the lowest level being a low pitched and soft growl.
 This is usually a warning note to the nesting partner.
 This climbs into a louder and higher pitched series of howls, often made while the owl dives at the intruder.
 At its most extreme, this might be described as a scream.

 The screaming of the barking owl is said to sound like a woman or child screaming in pain.
 Hearings of 'screaming lady,' as it is so nicknamed, are rare and many only hear the sound once in their life even if they live next to a barking owl nest.
 While screams are usually related to nest defence, some barking owls will make this call in non-nest related situations.
 Myths surround the events that caused the owl to originally "mimic" the sounds.

 Juvenile barking owls have a twittering, insect-like call when begging for food.
 It is similar to that of other juvenile hawk owls.
 Female barking owls will often make a gentle bleating sound when receiving food from the male owl.
 An excited variation of this sound is made during copulation.